Generally, teachers don’t expect gifts.

 School Supplies for Next Year

 Students aren’t the only ones who need school supplies for the next year; teachers need supplies as well.
-By giving it as a teacher gift at the end of the year, the teacher only needs to stock up on the missing items.
+By giving supplies as a gift at the end of the year, the teacher only needs to stock up on the missing items.

-Items you can consider in buying for the teacher are:
+Items you can consider to get for your favorite teacher are:

 - Story or theme-based age-appropriate books for the classroom